Saket2002/flask-globe-clock/README.md

 An interactive web app showing live clocks for all countries pinned on a 3D globe.

 ## Features

-- Displays a 3D rotating globe with country locations.
 - Shows live local time for each country on hover.
 - Built with Flask (Python backend) and Globe.gl + Three.js (frontend).
 - Uses JavaScript to update clocks every second.